 Regardless of whether you are making a lot or a little money from your real estate business, none of that matters if you can't save money for the future.
 Saving money for the future is especially important in real estate, where commission checks are not guaranteed, and the market typically cycles every few years.

-Use this sheet by adding up your yearly expenses and setting goals for the year ahead.
+Use the "Personal Budget" tab by adding up your yearly expenses and setting goals for the year ahead.
 Be sure to continually come back and check this to make sure that you are in line with what you projected.

 "Personal Net Worth" is your family's balance sheet.
 This balance sheet is where you list out EVERY major asset you own and estimate what its market value is today.
 As a rule of thumb, I only put in my cars, real estate, investment, checking, and savings accounts.